 What other supplies are you using in this workshop?

 For the embellishment, you’ll see many little things from different manufacturers and collections.
 The idea is to start with a collection pack of papers, but not to feel you have to then buy every pack of embellishments in the line.
 Instead, pick from your existing stash to find frames, die-cuts, stickers, brads, and stamps to create unique combinations.
 You don’t need to use the same exact products as in the video.
-For example, there is a fabric-covered brad by Cosmo Cricket in the sneak peek image above.
+For example, there is a fabric-covered brad by Cosmo Cricket on one page.
 You wouldn’t need that pack of brads specifically.
 You might have fabric-covered brads in your stash, and if so it’s easy to select one that will work.
 If not, that’s still fine – use a plain or epoxy brad.
 No brads?
 No problem – substitute an item that is of a similar shape and size – like a button or a maybe a flair badge.
-And all that sort of substitution is covered in the class materials too.
 This way you are free to use what you love and what you have on hand, while at the same time learning to embellish on your own so you can add as much or as little as you like without needing to keep looking back at a reference point once you have the hang of it.
 That’s the goal!

 Any other questions, please feel free to ask in the comments and I’ll do my best to answer.
 Thanks so much!